ssc-oscar/lookup/README.md

-# available maps/tables and their locations
+# Available maps/tables and their locations
 In da4:/data/basemaps

   1. author2commit: Auth2Cmt.tch